-Photolysis HR is basically just a marketing term for a flash lamp procedure using multiple pulses.
+Photolysis HR is basically just a marketing term for a flash lamp hair removal procedure using multiple pulses.
 The treatments, sold at the California-based Institute of Laser Medicine (ILM) are certainly overhyped by the physician/salesman offering the treatments.
 Is it better than other flash lamps like EpiLight, or is it better than lasers as he claims?
 Let’s cut through the considerable amount of hype and take a look at the facts.

 Update: On 6 December 2001, a lawyer for Photolysis HR sent me a letter threatening legal action.
 If I ever receive a reply to the questions in my response, I will make it available.

 Address: Institute of Laser Medicine 100 UCLA Medical Plaza, Suites 205-210, Los Angeles, California 90095

 Phone: (310) 824-6191

 Address: 361 Hospital Road, Suite 428, Newport Beach, California 92663